tbrockman/tbrockman.github.io/_drafts/hello-world.md

   ...
 ```

 This means that any authenticated Github user can use the Utterances API to create issues anywhere the bot is allowed.
-A single fake account could be used for a DoS of the application, simply by consuming the bots rate limit by spamming issue creation.
-It doesn't even have to be an account that's specifically
+A single account could be used for a DoS'ing the application, simply by consuming the bots rate limit by spamming issue creation.

 ## Proof of concept